-A. Core Courses
+5.3.1 Core Courses

 The programme is divided into two phases, Phase 1 and Phase 2.
-Phase 1 is primarily devoted to the study of the basic medical sciences and Phase 2 to the clinical disciplines.
-However, there is considerable integration betweenthe presentation of the basic medical sciences and the clinical aspects in both phases so that students can understand the relevance and application to actual medical practice of each of the subjects or topics they are studying.
+Phase 1 is primarily devoted to the study of the basic biomedical sciences and Phase 2 to the clinical disciplines.
+However, there is considerable integration between the presentation of the basic biomedical sciences and the clinical aspects in both phases so that students can understand the relevance and application to actual medical practice of each of the subjects or topics they are studying.